NoahRaffensparger/Tailwind-Homepage/README.md

 This is a landing page I designed using Tailwind.
+Please note the responsive design.
 Noah Raffensparger.

 It is deployed here:
 https://astounding-gumdrop-620ba7.netlify.app/